-Lake County MondioRing TrialsPosted almost 6 years ago by Holly
+Lake County MondioRing TrialsPosted about 6 years ago by Holly

 A Mondioring trial in Lake County-- Dr. Seuss theme!
 What's not to love about a genuine Who from Whoville wearing a bitesuit getting taken down in front of an artificial Christmas tree?!
 Great job on the props, Competitive Canine.
 Note the handsome murals that somebody put a LOT of time into!